-Accommodations: If a student is receiving services provided by a community based provider (i.e. OVR) while the student is enrolled the individuals providing these services are required to coordinate with the Counseling/Accessibility Coordinator to assure continuity, appropriate levels of intervention, and coordination of visits to campus..
-For more information contact Ms. Schuch, at schuch@ stevenscollege.edu or review information available at www. stevenscollege.edu under Counseling/ Accessibility tab.
+Accommodations: If a student is receiving services provided by a community- based provider (i.e., OVR, private tutor) while the student is enrolled the individual providing these services are requested to coordinate with the Counseling/Accessibility Coordinator to assure continuity, appropriate levels of intervention, and coordination of visits to campus.

-Accommodations Implementation:
+Accommodations Implementation: Students are provided with an electronic signed Approved Accommodations Letter which they provide to their instructors.
 Any questions regarding the approval or implementation of accommodations should be discussed with the Accessibilities Coordinator.
-Any issues will be resolved through discussion, among the instructor.
-Accessibilities Coordinator, student, and if necessary the Dean of Student Success and Vice President of Academic Affairs.
-The student is responsible for meeting with the Counseling/Accessibility Coordinator at the beginning of each semester, and following through with communication related to accommodations.
-The student will inform instructors and others with a need to know by providing them with a signed copy of the Approved Accommodations Form.
-Accommodations may not be provided to the student if the instructor has not received this appropriate form.
-Various individuals on campus may provide accommodations and support services.
-The student's signature on the Approved Accommodations Form indicates his or her understanding of procedures to obtain accommodations, and acknowledges permission to share information with members of the Retention Team.
+Any issues will be resolved through discussion, among the instructor, Accessibilities Coordinator, student, and if necessary, the Dean of Student Success and/or Vice President of Academic Affairs.
+The student is responsible for meeting with the Counseling/Accessibility Coordinator and following through with communication related to accommodations.
+Accommodations may not be provided to the student if the instructor has not received the signed approved accommodations form.
+Various individuals on campus provide accommodations and support services.
+The student's signature on the Approved Accommodations Form indicates his or her understanding of procedures to obtain accommodations, agreement to use support services and acknowledges permission to share information with key individuals who have a need to know.